bkentropy/hellogo/README.md

-This repo is for go project, yet to be thought of.
+This repo is for a go project, yet to be thought of.